Toyota Gaia

-The Toyota Gaia is a Japanese-market MPV that competed with the Nissan Prairie, Mitsubishi Chariot and the Honda Odyssey.
-It was later replaced by the Toyota Isis.
-The Gaia shares a platform with the Toyota Ipsum (sister model) and Toyota Caldina (platform sharing).
-It was manufactured from May 1998 until September 2004 for the Japanese market.
-The Gaia was sold only at Japanese dealerships called Toyopet Store next to the Corona.
+The Toyota Gaia is a Japanese-market MPV produced from May 1998 until September 2004.
+It competed with the Nissan Prairie, Mitsubishi Chariot, and Honda Odyssey, and was later replaced by the Isis.
+The Gaia is a sister model to the Ipsum and Nadia and shares a platform with the Corona Premio and Caldina.
+It was sold only at Toyopet Store dealerships.